 The River Derwent flows for 35 miles, from Blanchland in County Durham to Derwenthaugh, where it enters the Tyne.
 The origin of the name of the river is from the Celtic word derw, meaning oak and -went, a suffix meaning river valley.
 At one time, Gibside estate boasted vast ancient oak forests which caused one visitor to exclaim that she expected to meet wolves!
 The loss of those forests can largely be blamed on Stoney Bowes, who had them felled and tried to sell the timber.

 The rich natural resources of the lower Derwent Valley made it an ideal area for developing industries, and the advent of Ambrose Crowley and his ironworks in 1691, probably sponsored by Sir William Bowes, marked the beginning of the industrial revolution in the area.
-Click on the logo to read all about the exciting developments which aim to conserve and celebrate our heritage.
+Click on the logo to read about the fascinating history of the area.

 It seems to me that oak and iron are perfect metaphors for the people of this area.
 In My Name is Eleanor, George Bowes wishes for his daughter 'a heart of oak and a will of iron'.